-Currently we support the mpc555 and mpc5200 PowerPC processors.
+Currently we support the mpc555 and mpc5200 PowerPC processors as well as the Zynq7000 ARM processor.
 They differ in their core features as well as in their built-in peripherals.
 Both are rich in built-in peripheral modules.
 In order to facilitate the use of those modules the runtime system offers a lot of software drivers.
 In the following sections there are short descriptions of drivers available.
 Details about a specific driver and its use can be found API of the Runtime Library.

 The mpc555 offers several general purpose I/O-ports.
 Most of the pins including TPU pins, analog input pins and the pins for the serial communication interface can be config-ured for I/O operation if not used for their specific purpose.
 However, there are 16 pins in the MIOS-Module which serve solely for digital I/O. These 16 pins are controlled in the sub module MPIOSM.